Skip to main content

 OctoPrint requires a spare computer dedicated to the task, … well sorta.
 What I mean is that you really want a computer dedicated to the task.
 Using your main laptop or desktop can be problematic if the computer goes into standby, is shut off, or another user logs you out.
 The computer is sending a constant stream of G-Code data to the printer and should not be interrupted.
 Most budget friendly 3D printers connect via USB cable, so the computer has to be close to the printer as well.
 Although silent stepper motors make things a lot quieter, fans are still noisy if you are right next to them.

 Just about any old computer you have laying around doing nothing can be your OctoPrint server.
 You can use an old laptop, and old desktop, or a simple SoC computer like a Raspberry Pi.
 Getting your hands on a Raspberry Pi can be a challenge because there was/is a microchip shortage and people love to scalp them as soon as they become available and jack the price up 400% and put them on Amazon or eBay.
 Raspberry Pi clones (Orange Pi, Rock Pi, XYZ Pi) are often buggy, have weak or no support, and I wouldn’t recommend them.
 If you are patient, you can go to the official distributers of the Raspberry Pi listed on the official website and sign up to be e-mailed when they are back in stock.
 But when they e-mail you at 3:00AM that they are back in stock you better be submitting your order by 3:15AM or they will be gone.
 That’s what I did, and I own seven of them.
 At the time I bought them, I used them for other purposes.
-I use a single Pi 4 to run my all my printers, and the other 6 are for other projects.
+I've used a single Pi 4 to run my all my printers, and the other 6 for other projects.

 But Mr. Wyqid, I don’t know how to use Linux!